-If you have a dog, chances are you’ll encounter a tick at some point in their lives.
+If you have a dog, chances are you’ll encounter a tick at some point in their life.
 Find out how to remove a tick from your dog with this handy guide.

 If you’re a dog owner, chances are you’ll encounter ticks at some point.
 These creepy crawlies look like small spiders and are commonly around 1mm to 1cm long.
 They’re usually found in woodlands, grasslands, heath areas and in the countryside where there are lots of deer and sheep.

 If you find one of these nasty pests, you’ll probably be wondering the best way to remove a tick from your dog, which is why we’ve created this handy guide to tell you everything you need to know.

 Contrary to popular belief, ticks can’t actually fly or jump and instead, just tend to drop on to your dog’s body as they walk past, hence why they’re most common in areas of dense foliage.

 The best time to check your dog for ticks is as soon as you get back from your daily walks.
 Be sure to check for any lumps and bumps as ticks will usually feel similar to a small bump (which can sometimes be mistaken for a little skin swelling or mass).
 The key areas to inspect are the head, neck, ears and feet as these are where they’re most commonly found.